johnobodai/alu-higher_level_programming/README.md

-tthis is my readme file
+this is my initial commit